-- 1. To start Oracle Universal Installer, complete one of the following steps depending on the location of the installation files: - If the installation files are on disc, enter commands similar to the following, where directory_path is the path of the db directory on the DVD: - \$ cd /tmp - \$ /directory_path/runInstaller - If the installation files are on the hard disk, change directory to the db directory and enter the following command: - \$./runInstaller
+- 1. To start Oracle Universal Installer, complete one of the following steps depending on the location of the installation files: - If the installation files are on disc, enter commands similar to the following, where directory_path is the path of the db directory on the DVD: - \$ cd /tmp \$ /directory_path/runInstaller - If the installation files are on the hard disk, change directory to the db directory and enter the following command: - \$./runInstaller

-If Oracle Universal Installer does not start, then refer to Oracle Database Client Installation Guide for AIX 5L Based Systems (64-Bit) for information about how to troubleshoot X display problems.
+If Oracle Universal Installer does not start, then refer to Oracle Database Client Installation Guide for hp-ux Itanium for information about how to troubleshoot X display problems.

 - 2. The following table describes the recommended action for each Oracle Universal Installer screen.
-Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Client Installation Guide for AIX 5L Based Systems (64-Bit) for information about troubleshooting.
+Use the following guidelines to complete the installation: - If you need more assistance, or if you want to choose an option that is not a default, then click Help for additional information. - If you encounter errors while installing or linking the software, then refer to Oracle Database Client Installation Guide for hp-ux Itanium for information about troubleshooting.